roehrt/9-for-90/README.md

 More information on how to use `findJourneys` can be found in the [`hafas-client`] docs:
 [`journeys`](https://github.com/public-transport/hafas-client/blob/master/docs/journeys.md)
 and `findJourneys` have the same signature and nearly the same return type and can therefore be used interchangeably.
+It returns an array of `Journeys` an `earlierRef` and `laterRef` can't be used.
 The only additional property that `findJourneys` return is an optional object `trick` storing how the price saving was achieved.

 ```typescript